Evolution As It Was Meant To Be

 It all makes for a neat, if extraordinarily simplistic story.
 For a fuller exploration of technical terms, see the glossary.

 Obviously it must be possible, however difficult to conceive.
 The first thing to realize is that chromosomes do not consist of naked DNA.
 Their actual substance, an intricately woven and ever-changing structure of DNA, RNA, and protein, is referred to as chromatin.
 (See Box for some basic terminology, and the Glossary for more detail.)
 Histone proteins, several of which can bind together in the form of a complex histone core particle, are the single most prominent, non-DNA constituents of this chromatin.
 Every cell contains numerous such core particles — there are some 30 million in a typical human cell — and the DNA double helix, after wrapping a couple of times around one of them, typically extends for a short stretch and then wraps around another one.
-The core particle with its DNA is referred to as a nucleosome (about which you can read much more in Supplement B), and between 75 and 90 percent of our DNA is wrapped up in nucleosomes.
+The core particle with its DNA is referred to as a nucleosome (about which you can read much more in P), and between 75 and 90 percent of our DNA is wrapped up in nucleosomes.
 This is one way the cell packs its DNA into a surprisingly small volume.